Close Menu

 Anyone can be infected with mpox regardless of gender identity or sexual orientation.

-• While gay, bisexual, and queer men and transgender and non-binary people who have sex with men have been disproportionately impacted thus far, inaccurate media messaging that this is somehow a “gay illness” is wrong.
+• While gay, bisexual, and queer men and transgender and non-binary people who have sex with men have been disproportionately impacted thus far, inaccurate media messaging that this is a “gay illness” is wrong.

 • Such messages create stigma, perpetuate misconceptions, harm people who are vulnerable, and prevent people who are at risk from taking precautions.